siddartha766/CheXNet_project/README.md

 A core component of this pipeline is the use of **Grad-CAM** (Gradient-weighted Class Activation Mapping) to audit the model's spatial attention.

 In clinical AI, high accuracy scores can sometimes hide data leakage or "shortcut learning."
 By generating Grad-CAM heatmaps for the test images, I was able to successfully validate that the model correctly targets pulmonary opacities within the thoracic cavity.
 The visual attention maps align closely with true anatomical markers, confirming that the model has learned the actual clinical features of pneumonia rather than relying on dataset artifacts.

+## Development Methodology and References
+* This implementation is based on the methodology established in the CheXNet framework Research paper (Rajpurkar et al., 2017).

+* Throughout the development process, AI tools were used to assist with code structure, optimization, and documentation to ensure high-quality, modular software.

 ## Current Constraints & Future Scope
 1. **Computational Limits:** Due to immediate compute and time constraints, the Phase 2 fine-tuning was done until 4 epochs.
 While this successfully proved the core pipeline and yielded strong Grad-CAM results, deeper convergence (50+ epochs) is planned for future iterations.